cyc9805/cyc9805.github.io/_posts/2022-05-27-Document Inspection Using Text-Line Alignment.md

 ## 5. Decision making

-- Since distribution of the distances of the forged lines cannot be precisely measured due to lack of real-world data.
+- Distribution of the distances of the forged lines cannot be precisely measured due to lack of real-world data.
 However, the following reasonable assumption can be made: forging person tends to get the forged lines as accurately aligned to the others as possible.
 Therefore, we can model ***the distribution of the distances of the forged lines as normally distributed with the mean equal to zero and a standard deviation of about 10pix***, which corresponds to about approximately half the width of the x character for normal text sizes.

 - Using Bayes theorm, formulation of the problem is made as follows: